Download

 Carb Counting Made Easy | Resource Page

-Handy Cheat Sheets
+Handy Carb Cheat Sheets and Apps

 Diabetes Exchange List – a brief summary of serving size and carbohydrate counts for common foods.
 Excellent study tool for the exam.